boonebgorges/bp-groupblog/readme.txt

 1) unzip the bp-groupblog.zip file into `/wp-contents/plugins/bp-groupblog`

-2) move the `/themes/...` to your WP themes folder
+2) move all the themes in `bp-groupblog/themes/` to your WP themes folder

 3) activate the plugin

-4) You are done!
+4) run through the admin setup options

-**NOTE: Please deactivate the plugin before running automatic upgrade or you will get a big fat 'Cannot redeclare' fatal error.
-Regardless, if you do activate while the plugin is active it will still work fine.
-It is just that nobody likes errors, even when they are not real.**
+5) You are done!

 == Other Notes ==